HAM-2018/Python-Programs/README.md

 # Python-Programs

-A collection of Python programs from calculators, Employee payroll managment and calculations, Trip estimators and more!
+A collection of Python programs from games to employee payroll managment and calculations, Trip estimators and much more!